sktime/community-org/community_council/AGENDA.md

    * urgent decision items?
 FK proposal: unilateral action, must report to council asap.
 Can result in motion to veto or penalize, CoC action.
 Semi-urgent: 3 working day rule, incremental vote.
 Possible motion to veto.

 6. arising from 2023-03-17 - expenditure for Sagar to attend pydata Seattle
-   * text of original proposal.
+   * text of original proposal by FK.
        * workshop accepted on skbase.
 FK, Ryan and tentatively Sagar Mishra (contributors to base) will travel
        * Sagar Mishra (achieveordie) needs travel funding
            * reason: contributed persistence and other base features